monmohan/dsjslib/README.md

 [Ref - http://ocw.mit.edu Lecture on skip-lists]
 ```
 Create a Skip List

-var skl=new SkipList(compareFn) - Optional compare function to order the keys.
+Optional compare function to order the keys.
 If not provided, a natural ordering is
 assumed.
 The function takes two arguments, 1) a key in iteration and 2) the key being
 inserted.
 Should return 1 if 2nd arg is greater than first,-1 if 2nd arg is less than
 first and zero otherwise.

+var skl=new SkipList(compareFn)

 Add a key value
 skl.put(k,v)